 Antisana is the 4th highest peak in Ecuador, and my favourite mountain.
 The ascent in itself is beautiful, and it is the least visited of the country’s high mountains.
 So we get to enjoy a fantastic feeling of solitude.
 And from the summit, we can see most of the other famous volcanoes.

-As well as being a important stratovolcano of Ecuador, Antisana is one of the drinking water providers of the country because of its constant cape of thick snow.
+As well as being an important stratovolcano of Ecuador, Antisana is one of the drinking water providers of the country because of its constant cape of thick snow.
 That makes this mountain unique and ideal for climbers, and training glacier skills.
 So that, we invite you to live this exciting 2-day adventure around the east side of the Real Range of Ecuador.

 In our first day we will get to Laguna Santa Lucia by car and if weather conditions help we will be taken to the end of the road in order to avoid walking up to there.
 And here starts the funniest!
 We keep the way hiking up to a glacier at 4.750 meters in where we will set up our camp and rest for the following challenging day.

 The climb up to Antisana summit will take us about 8 hours.
-After the first hours we will need to put our ice equipment on in order to fulfill our ascent objective.
-And when we get to the 5.758-meter summit you will feel very proud of yourself (and so do I) because you did it!
+After the first hours, we will need to put our ice equipment on in order to fulfill our ascent objective.
+And when we get to the 5.758-meter summit, you will feel very proud of yourself (and so do I) because you did it!

 Antisana can be climbed all year round, although the best months are from December to Febraury.